From BR Bullpen

 - Died September 30, 1969 in Fresno, CA USA

-Hank Thompson was a Negro Leaguer and one of the earliest black ballplayers in the major leagues.
-He was an above-average hitter and fielder in a nine-year career in the bigs.
-He appeared in the 1951 World Series and the 1954 World Series.
+Hank Thompson was a Negro Leaguer who became one of the earliest black ballplayers in the Major Leagues, arriving as a 21 year-old with the 1947 New York Giants.
+Over his nine-year career he was an above-average hitter and fielder, and appeared in the 1951 World Series and the 1954 World Series.
 He also was in trouble with the law a lot.

 When he first faced Don Newcombe on April 20, 1949, Thompson became part of the first all-black batter/pitcher match-up in the majors.
 When he played in the outfield with Willie Mays and Monte Irvin, he became part of the first all-black outfield in major league baseball.
 Thompson was the first black player to appear in a second major league.
 When he and Willard Brown appeared in a line-up together for the 1947 St. Louis Browns, they were the first blacks to appear in a lineup together since the days of Fleet Walker and Welday Walker in the 19th Century.
 When he played against the Cleveland Indians and Larry Doby in 1947, Thompson and Doby became the first blacks to play a major league game against each other.
 Thompson was also the first black player for the St. Louis Browns (he was the first black Brown).

 The most similar players based on the similarity scores method (through 2008) don't seem to be good comparisons because all (except Whitey Kurowski) have lower Adjusted OPS scores.
-Thompson has a higher Adjusted OPS than ten of the third basemen in the Hall of Fame, although his career was much shorter than most of them.
-Perhaps the best comparison is Pete Rose, who also had an OPS+ of exactly 118 (in a much longer career), who also played third, second, and outfield, and who also had trouble with the law - if you toss out some of Pete's best and worst years, and keep nine good seasons, that would be fairly close to Hank Thompson's performance.
+Thompson has a higher Adjusted OPS than ten of the third basemen in the Hall of Fame, although his career was much shorter than most.

 Thompson had many run-ins with the law.
 He was arrested a couple of times as a teenager (once acquitted).
 He killed a man in 1948, but it was called justifiable homicide.
 He also was accused of auto theft and striking a woman, but got off on both charges.
 He robbed a bar in 1961 but was given probation after the judge read letters from baseball executives.
 In 1963 he robbed a liquor store and was given ten years in prison, of which he served four years before being paroled.